 I’m Penny S. Tee.
-I’m an author, blogger and speaker.
+I’m an author, blogger, speaker and founder of Writers4Writers.
 Throughout my life, I’ve written many different types of documents including blogs, website content, business proposals, press releases, some poetry and now I’m writing a book.
 The S is for Schwartz, my maiden name and you guessed it, I’m Jewish.
 I’m married and I also have a teenaged son who I’m sure will make his presence known throughout my writing, because once you become a mom, well they’re always on your mind.
+Soon he’ll be leaving for college…oey, parenting is every cliché.

 I’m also a life-long learner.
 I was always the kid that loved school.
 I think it’s because school was where I’d get the “at-a-girls” from teachers, unfortunately not from home.
 When I think of my childhood, Maya Angelou’s famous quote comes to mind, “If they knew better, they’d do better.”
 I believe teachers are the unsung heroes of our communities.
 I will always be grateful to Mrs. Hernansky for her kindness and Mrs. Borden who taught me to love to read.
 Can you relate?
 My son is mystified (see what I mean about him popping into my thoughts), that I actually take lots of classes and read books out of choice.
 “There’s the rub,” as William Shakespeare would say.
 We all make choices in life and even choosing not to make a choice is still a choice.